grayghostvisuals/practice-git/norajs/readme.txt

-Thanks yo for the practice project :) Gonna mess around here a little.
+Thanks yo for the practice project :) Gonna mess around here a little.viren vaishnav add here for practice

 Nora
 Hello